marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/iany.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: IANY, array, OR, bits, OR of array elements

 .. _iany:

-.. index:: IANY

-.. index:: array, OR

-.. index:: bits, OR of array elements

 IANY --- Bitwise OR of array elements
 *************************************